ilastik/ilastik.github.io/documentation/carving/carving.md

 <a href="screenshots/carving-3.png" data-toggle="lightbox"><img src="screenshots/carving-3.png" class="img-responsive" /></a>

-After marking the objects of interest with a object seed and the outside with a background seed the button **Segment** can be clicked to obtain a seeded watershed segmentation starting from the seeds.
+After marking the objects of interest with an object seed and the outside with a background seed the button **Segment** can be clicked to obtain a seeded watershed segmentation starting from the seeds.